 The future for FAST

-We’re committed to scaling up FAST to reach thousands more children in deprived communities in the UK.
-Our ambition is to:
+We’re committed to scaling up FAST to reach thousands more children living in poverty in the UK.

-- Train staff in local authorities and public bodies to deliver FAST, building a high quality workforce that can deliver the programme into the future.
+- Train staff in local authorities and public bodies, building a high-quality workforce that can deliver the programme into the future.

-It’s an ambitious target.
+- These are ambitious targets.
 But we believe that by working together, we can help give even more children living in poverty a fair chance at school – and in life.